Sphagnum, a genus of mosses (a group of non-vascular, flowerless plants) in the order Sphagnales, is widely distributed all over the world.

 Archegonium

+The female reproductive organ of Sphagnum is archegonium.
 The archegonia occur either singly or in groups on the apex of the archegonial branches.

 Development of Archegonium

-The archegonia of Sphagnum develop on the apex of the female branches (archegonial branches) either singly or in groups.
+- The archegonia of Sphagnum develop on the apex of the female branches (archegonial branches) either singly or in groups.

-The apical cell of an archegonial branch directly functions as an archegonial initial and forms the primary archegonium.
-The other archegonia, which develop from derivatives of the apical cell are called secondary archegonia.
-There are usually three archegonia (the number, however, varies from 2 to 5 in different species) developed on one archegonial branch, of which one primary archegonium is at the apex and two secondary archegonia emerge from the base of the primary archegonium.
+- There are usually three archegonia (the number, however, varies from 2 to 5 in different species) developed on one archegonial branch, of which one primary archegonium is at the apex and two secondary archegonia emerge from the base of the primary archegonium.

-The development of both the primary and secondary archegonia is similar.
-The archegonial initial undergoes a few transverse divisions to form a short filament of 4 to 6 cells.
+- The archegonial initial undergoes a few transverse divisions to form a short filament of 4 to 6 cells.

-The lower cells of the filament form the stalk of the archegonium.
+- The lower cells of the filament form the stalk of the archegonium.
 While, the terminal cell of the filament enlarges in size.
 It then divides by three intersecting vertical walls, resulting in the formation of three peripheral jacket initial cells surrounding a single central cell called the primary axial cell.
-The primary axial cell now divides transversely into an upper cover initial and a lower central cell.

-The central cell divides transversely and forms an upper primary neck canal cell and a lower primary venter cell.
+- The central cell divides transversely and forms an upper primary neck canal cell and a lower primary venter cell.

-The primary neck canal cell undergoes a series of transverse divisions and forms a row of 8 to 9 neck canal cells.
-The primary ventral cell divides by a single transverse division to form a ventral canal cell and an egg cell.
+- The primary neck canal cell undergoes a series of transverse divisions and forms a row of 8 to 9 neck canal cells.

-The cover initial divides by repeated vertical walls to form a group of eight or more cover cells.
+- The cover initial divides by repeated vertical walls to form a group of eight or more cover cells.
 These cells, by further divisions, form the upper portion of the archegonial wall or jacket (jacket of neck).

-Subsequently, the jacket initials divide anticlinally and periclinally to form the lower portion of the neck and the venter wall (lower portion of the archegonial wall).
+- Subsequently, the jacket initials divide anticlinally and periclinally to form the lower portion of the neck and the venter wall (lower portion of the archegonial wall).

-The basal portion of the neck and the venter undergo further divisions (i.e., periclinally) so that these portions become 2 to 3 layers of cells in thickness.
+- The basal portion of the neck and the venter undergo further divisions (i.e., periclinally) so that these portions become 2 to 3 layers of cells in thickness.

 Structure of Archegonium